frc461/Rowdy24/doc/README.md

    - [Commands](robot/commands)
    - [Subsystems](robot/subsystems)

-As a to-do list to help beginner programmers, the following pages are recommended to read in order:
+As a TODO list to help beginner programmers, the following pages are recommended to read in order:
-- [ ] Follow the [Getting Started](README.md) guide to deploy the code.
+- [ ] Follow the [Getting Started](README.md) guide to clone and deploy the code.
 - [ ] [Robot](robot) - Readme
 - [ ] [Commands](robot/commands) - Readme
 - [ ] [Subsystems](robot/subsystems) - Readme